 Damage by yachts that broke their mooring

 We have been made aware of insurance not paying for damage caused by vessels they insured after braking loose from their mooring,.
-If you have experienced this, you can contact the BOA with the details enabling us to look into this for you.
+If you have experienced this, you can contact us via the contact page of this website with the details enabling us to look into this for you.

 Meantime, we had a fruitful meeting with one insurance company.
 The notes on this meeting can be read by clicking here.

 Transport for NSW is reviewing the Marine Pollution Act 2012.

 BOA Members you are stake holders this affects you.

 A discussion paper has been released to facilitate stakeholder input to the statutory review and is available here

 Submissions can be made on the potential amendments in the discussion paper, or any other parts of the Act, by 16 October 2019 to email@example.com.

 If you do, please copy the BOA as we will represent the members in these discussions.

 Some moorings around the state of NSW are taken up by vessels who make the impression of having been abandoned.
 These vessels are using moorings where genuine boat owners are wait-listed for a mooring.
 Besides using mooring that could be used by others, they are often an eyesore in our beautiful waterways.
 The BOA supports the state Government departments responsible for clearing these vessels.

 Some 140 people handed in their mooring license as a result of the current auditing program, see the "SAFETY" page of this site.